philip-pannenko/csp-595/README.md

 ## How to build and deploy the project
 * Use Git to clone my repo into any one of your own directories on your computer.
 Here is the URL you use to perform the clone,(https://github.com/philippannenko/csp-595.git).
-* In cmd, navigate to the {project}\bat directory and run the bat file that configures your env. (you may need to update this file to represent your directories. all of the env must be set)
+* In cmd, navigate to the {project} directory and run the env-setup.bat file that configures your env. (you may need to update this file to represent your directories. all of the env must be set)
-* Navigate to {project}\ant directory (in the same cmd prompt!)
-* Type the following command into cmd without the single quotes: 'ant'
+* In the same cmd prompt, now run the following without quotes, 'ant''
 * The project should compile and then deploy the necessary file to you tomcat directory for your viewing pleasures, (http://localhost/csp-595)

 ## Directory Structure

-### ant
-This builds, validates and depoys project to Tomcat.

-### bat
-This has executable batch files.
-Currently only one for setting windows env.

 ### bin
 After a successful ant compile, the executable ouput appears here.
 You can effectively copy paste this directory into Tomcat.